-The ABS reported age-standardised death rate in NSW in 2012 was 5.4 deaths per 1,000 people and 5.5 death per 1,000 people in the whole of Australia.
-The ABS reported rate was 5.8 in NSW in 2011 (ABS 3302.0 2013), very similar to the ACR source.
-Some diffferences between the ABS figures and those in this report include the fact that the ABS reports deaths by the year of registration and this report uses the year of occurrence as the basis of reporting, which mainly affects numbers in the latest reporting year.
+The ABS reported age-standardised death rate in NSW in 2013 was 5.4 deaths per 1,000 people and 5.4 deaths per 1,000 people in the whole of Australia.
+The ABS reported rate was 5.4 in NSW in 2013 (ABS 3302.0), very similar to the ACR source.
+Some differences between the ABS figures and those in this report include the fact that the ABS reports deaths by the year of registration and this report uses the year of occurrence as the basis of reporting, which mainly affects numbers in the latest reporting year.
 Refer to the Methods tab for more information.

 Death rates from all causes are low in Australia and NSW by international standards.
-The WHO classifies Australia into an ‘A stratum’, with very low child and adult mortality (WHO 2003).
-Comparisons by country reveal that the probability of dying between 15 and 60 years per 1000 population (WHO calculated adult mortality rate) spans from low 50s in selected developed countries to 600-700 in some African counties.
-Australia’s rate was 61 per 1000 in 2008 which placed it at the fifth place (WHO 2010).
+The World Health Organization classifies Australia into an ‘A stratum’, with very low child and adult mortality (WHO 2003).
+Comparisons by country reveal that the probability of dying between 15 and 60 years per 1,000 population (WHO calculated adult mortality rate) spans from low 50s in selected developed countries to 600-700 in some African counties.
+Australia’s rate was 61 per 1,000 in 2008, which placed it in fifth (WHO 2010).

 Analysis by sex and age reveals striking differences between males and females and different ages.
 One of the main differences is that injury and poisoning is of much greater importance as a cause of death in younger ages in both sexes, but especially in males.
 It constitutes over 70% of all deaths in males aged 15-24 years and over 50% in females of the same age.

-Last JM (eds).
+Last JM (ed).
 A dictionary of epidemiology.
 Fourth edition.
 New York: Oxford University Press.
 Inc, 2001.